Year Around Event (2021)

 ASLIS is an Approved RID CMP Sponsor for Continuing Education Activities.
-This Professional Studies program is offered for a total of 0.4 CEUs at Some Content Knowledge Level.
+This Professional Studies program is offered for a total of 0.4 PPO CEUs at Some Content Knowledge Level.

 This workshop encourages participants to take a closer look at the perceived and actual benefits of strategic community allyship.
 Through Deaf lens,

 - Gain sensitivity and competence needed to effectively engage in conversations about overt oppression and the “-isms” the Deaf community faces;

 - Identify and acknowledge potential where individuals’ powers and privileges may inadvertently or unintentionally oppress marginalized populations; and

 - Understand and apply best practices to challenge the existing status quo and injustices.

 Corey Axelrod, MBA, is a passionate advocate and social entrepreneur committed to guiding organizations to become more accessible to and inclusive of Deaf and Hard of Hearing individuals.
 As founder and CEO of 2axend, Corey is sought after as a consultant, thought leader, and trainer to organizations in educational, health care, language services, manufacturing and telecommunication sectors on issues of communication accessibility, inclusive organizational design, unconscious bias, risk management, and Deaf awareness and cultural competency.